Topological two-dimensional Su-Schrieffer-Heeger analogue acoustic networks: Total reflection at corners and corner induced modes: Edge waves and corner effects

 To understand this, we first point out that although the phase of the reflection coefficient is not an observable in itself, as it depends on a choice of mode basis, it determines the set of cavity modes if the system is closed by a second vertical edge on the left.
-Assuming the left and right vertical edges are separated by $N_x$ unit cells (Fig.~\ref{Corner_Phase_Fig}-(b,c)), the edge modes become a discrete set of cavity modes governed by the equation \be \sin((N_x+1)q_x - \theta_x(q_x)) = 0. \ee For each value of $0 < q_x < \pi$ satisfying this equation, there are two modes given by the two branches of the dispersion relation \eqref{1D_DispRel}.
+Assuming the left and right vertical edges are separated by $N_x$ unit cells (Fig.~\ref{Corner_Phase_Fig}-(b,c)), the edge modes become a discrete set of cavity modes.
+To obtain them, we can start from equation~\eqref{Corner_Scatt_eq} with an undetermined $q_x$.
+It already satisfies the boundary condition on the left corner, hence we only need to apply the boundary condition to the other corner, namely $\pgam_{m=-(N_x+1), n} = \pdel_{m=-(N_x+1), n} = 0$.
+This leads to an equation to solve for $q_x$: \be \sin((N_x+1)q_x - \theta_x(q_x)) = 0. \ee For each value of $0 < q_x < \pi$ satisfying this equation, there are two modes given by the two branches of the dispersion relation \eqref{1D_DispRel}.
 The inequalities are strict for the range of $q_x$, since $q_x =0$ or $q_x=\pi$ would lead to a vanishing solution.
 It is also restricted to $q_x>0$ because $-q_x$ would lead to the same cavity mode.
 This \eq{Cavity_modes_eq} involves the same phase $\theta_x$ as in the reflection coefficient.
 Now, when $q_x$ goes from 0 to $\pi$, the phase $\theta_x$ can either go from $0$ to $\pi$ (if $s<t$), or from $0$ back to $0$ (if $s>t$).
 Hence, there is one extra solution of \eq{Cavity_modes_eq} for $q_x$ in the second case with respect to the first case, which means two extra cavity modes.
 The missing two modes in the first case correspond to two corner modes.
 This is illustrated in Fig.~\ref{Corner_Phase_Fig}.
 Notice that the two corner modes shown in Fig.~\ref{Corner_Phase_Fig}-(b,c) are bound states in the continuum~\cite{Chen19,Benalcazar20,Cerjan20,Coutant20}, since their energy eigenvalue is close to zero in the bulk pass band ($kL$ close to $\pi/2$ in Fig.~\ref{2D_SSH_Fig}-(d)).